A Global Summit of Entrepreneurial Educators

 ‘Our Vision’, was the theme for two enterprising presentations by Craigfelin Primary School and Coleg Sir Gâr.
 Delegates were delighted to be asked by primary school children to keep to the good work and the Swansea children found a new market for their chocolate enterprise – the USA.

-More about this amazingly enterprising school and it activities can be found here:
+More about this amazingly enterprising school and it activities can be discovered through a visit to its Twitter account.

 The infective smiles of enterprising businesses supported by Coleg Sir Gâr spread to the delegates.
 There was cause for a little (humorous) concern in the closing event when Swansea’s ‘Creative Bubble’ team turned up to find out if ‘these strange’ Enterprising Educators were aliens or merely educators infected with some kind of strange virus.
 The serious work completed, the educators were challenged to practice what they preached and the event ended in hilarity and fun thanks to this incredible team.